ChickenProp/chickenprop.github.com/drafts/resistance-analysis.md

 My hypothesis is that for many game sizes, the spies will have considerably greater than even odds of winning.
 I'm stating this vaguely because I don't have many concrete predictions; I expect the spies to have a disadvantage in five-player games at least<sup>1</sup>, but for six I'm not sure which way it would go, and by ten I expect the spies to be usually winning.

-<sup>1</sup> Although I don't remember specifically predicting this prior to beginning the analysis below.
-I got as far as "40% of the time, the resistance wins just based on the first round" before writing anything down.
+<small><sup>1</sup> Although I don't remember specifically predicting this prior to beginning the analysis below.
+I got as far as "40% of the time, the resistance wins just based on the first round" before writing anything down.</small>

 Note that if I'm wrong, that doesn't mean the original Resistance is unbalanced, although it's evidence against it (strength depending on just how badly wrong I am); but if I'm right, the Resistance certainly is unbalanced.